-\descr{Increasing Number of Rows.} We also observed that more data does not always translate to improved quality for all models and evaluations (e.g., the GAN models and MST, apart from marginal similarity).
+\descr{Increasing Number of Rows.} We also observe that more data does not always translate to improved quality for all models and evaluations (e.g., the GAN models and MST, apart from marginal similarity).
 On the other hand, for some models (MST and DP-WGAN), a minimum data threshold is needed to perform better than random.
 Therefore, more research is needed to find a good balance.
 One avenue could be to investigate optimal times for early stopping or dataset sampling techniques.
 Also, one could build relevant public datasets for the tabular domain and develop pre-trained models; researchers and practitioners could then fine-tune the models on their specific (private) dataset~\cite{harder2022differentially}.
-This approach has proved to be very promising in other areas, including NLP~\cite{li2022large, yu2022differentially} and vision~\cite{de2022unlocking,golatkar2022mixed,tramer2021differentially}.
+This approach has proved to be very promising in other areas, including NLP~\cite{li2022large, yu2022differentially} and vision~\cite{de2022unlocking, golatkar2022mixed, tramer2021differentially}.

-As another proof of concept, in Fig.~\ref{fig:census_pretrained_acc_f1}, we report accuracy and F1-scores from classifiers fitted on datasets generated by 1) generative models trained on local data only ($n$ approx. 16k or all individuals with known residence region in \emph{Census}), and 2) ``no-DP' pre-trained generative models on a larger amount of data ($n$ approx. 180k) and fine-tuned on the local data.
-We see that PrivBayes benefits greatly from pre-training, its performance is close to the real data even for $\epsilon=0.1$.
+As another proof of concept, in Figure~\ref{fig:census_pretrained_acc_f1}, we report accuracy and F1-scores from classifiers fitted on datasets generated by 1) generative models trained on local data only ($n$ approx. 16k or all individuals with known residence region in \emph{Census}), and 2) ``no-DP'' pre-trained generative models on a larger amount of data ($n$ approx. 180k) and fine-tuned on the local data.
+PrivBayes benefits greatly from pre-training; its performance is close to the real data even for $\epsilon=0.1$.
 Classifiers trained on MST and PATE-GAN data have satisfactory accuracy but display F1 close to 0.
-Pre-training on bigger data alleviates this concern for PATE-GAN, in fact, F1 approaches the real baseline.
-Unfortunately, the effect on MST is negligible.
-While it is not surprising that pre-training helps GANs, we observe some benefits for graphical models as well (only for PivBayes), but more work needs to be done in this direction.
+Pre-training on bigger data alleviates this concern for PATE-GAN; in fact, F1 approaches the real baseline.
+However, the effect on MST is negligible.
+While it is not surprising that pre-training helps GANs, we observe some benefits for graphical models as well (only for PrivBayes), but we leave exploring this fully to future work.